Admissions and registration

 Students wishing to complete a certificate, diploma or post-diploma program by studying part-time may register for and study the courses as their schedule allows.
 Eligibility requirements will depend on the chosen program.
 In the case of diplomas or graduate certificates, the admission criteria will follow the post-secondary eligibility guidelines.

 Graduation from a diploma or graduate certificate program

-Those students who have successfully completed the requirements in a program of studies through Continuing Education and obtained a GPA (grade point average) of 2.0 may apply to graduate by filling out an application in the Office of the Registrar.
+Those students who have successfully completed the requirements in a program of studies through Continuing Education and obtained a GPA (grade point average) of 2.0 may apply to graduate by filling out an application in Strategic Enrolment Services.
 The required GPA is obtainable by achieving a grade of over 60 per cent in most subjects.
-There will be a $30 graduation fee payable at the time of application and successful graduating students may choose to participate in the convocation ceremonies.
+There will be a graduation fee of $31.37 payable at the time of application and successful graduating students may choose to participate in the convocation ceremonies.